 Iceland is the fifth country to boycott Eurovision over Israel’s participation

-Spain, Ireland, Slovenia, and the Netherlands have also withdrew from the competition
+Spain, Ireland, Slovenia, and the Netherlands have also withdrawn from the competition

 Iceland has become the fifth country to boycott the 2026 Eurovision Song Contest.